Pool of Radiance: Plot

-History

 Development

 Pool of Radiance was the first official game based on the Advanced Dungeons & Dragons rules.
 The scenario was created by TSR designers Jim Ward, David Cook, Steve Winter, and Mike Breault, and coded by programmers from Strategic Simulations, Inc's Special Projects team.
-The section of the Forgotten Realms world in which Pool of Radiance takes place was intended to be developed only by SSI.
+The section of the Forgotten Realms world in which Pool of Radiance takes place was intended to be reserved for development solely by SSI.
 The game was created on Apple II and Commodore 64 computers, taking one year with a team of thirty-five people.
 This game was the first to use the game engine later used in other SSI D&D games known as the "Gold Box" series.
 The SSI team developing the game was led by Chuck Kroegel.
 Kroegel stated that the main challenge with the development was interpreting the AD&D rules to an exact format.
 Developers also worked to balance the graphics with gameplay to provide a faithful AD&D feel, given the restrictions of a home computer.
 In addition to the core AD&D manuals, the books Unearthed Arcana and Monster Manual II were also used during development.
 The images of monsters were adapted directly from the Monster Manual book.
 The game was originally programmed by Keith Brors and Brad Myers, and it was developed by George MacDonald.
 The game's graphic arts were by Tom Wahl, Fred Butts, Darla Marasco, and Susan Halbleib.